 This site aims to exhibit some of the significant local games of the 1980s era, and collect documentation in order to remember early games through popular memory.

-In November the Popular Memory Archive is focusing on Australia’s Videogame Pioneers, looking at the stories of some of Australia’s earliest game designers.
+In November 2013 the Popular Memory Archive focused on Australia’s Videogame Pioneers, looking at the stories of some of Australia’s earliest game designers.
 How they got started, how they went about inventing an industry and making the games they created.

 Do you remember the famous tape loading scream on The Way of the Exploding Fist?